The Blackstone Chair – Chapter Three

 “Hark!
 Hark!
 For the Son of Dark!”

 Willem strode up the dais.
-Timber creaked and groaned until his cousin stopped across the table, pressed palms as large as plates onto the pale surface and looked Ciaran up and down.
+Timber creaked and groaned until his cousin stopped across the table, pressed palms as large as plates onto the pale surface and looked him up and down.
 Shoulder length black hair curtained his sharp jawline.

 “Cheer up, gloomy gus,” said Willem.
 “Carry on frowning and your wife will think you’re not pleased by her.
 That won’t do, little coz, that won’t do at all.”

 Ciaran glanced at Katherine.
 Wrapped up in mournfully black wedding silks, his bride perched uncomfortably on a bone chair that twinned his own.
 At least the artist was good to his word.
-But the downside was that it made them a mis-match as a couple; his slight build was far from the mark of strength, while her hour-glassed figure and sweetly ruby lips made her perfect for a heroic knight of old.
+But the downside was that it made them a mis-match as a couple; his slight build was far from the mark of strength, while her hourglass figure and sweetly ruby lips made her perfect for a heroic knight of old.
 One might say the veil gave her the dour look of a widow, but he supposed that was appropriate, given the circumstances.

 “And you should be grateful.”
 Willem leered at Katherine.
 He was not a subtle man, his cousin.
 “She’s a real looker.”